Brand New Day (comics): Brand New Day

 Spider-Man has not been seen for one hundred days due to the implementation of the Superhuman Registration Act.
 In the meantime, Peter Parker has been residing at Aunt May's house as he searches for an affordable apartment.
 Feeling concerned, Peter decides to visit the Daily Bugle and is shocked to learn about the publication's severe financial troubles.
 Unfortunately, the stress takes a toll on J. Jonah Jameson, who suffers a heart attack.

 In light of the Bugles financial difficulties, Robbie Robertson asks Peter to do what he can to get Spider-Man pictures that he believes would boost circulation, which convinces Peter to return to the web-slinging.
 Robbie is finally getting on top of things as Dexter Bennett, a celebrity businessman, arrives to inform him that he's bought all of Jameson's Bugle shares and is now running operations.

 After encountering supervillain Menace, Peter is concerned that Harry might have returned to his goblin-glider ways, but Harry's girlfriend, Lily Hollister, provides an alibi.

 Mary Jane Watson, Bobby Carr, and Jackpot

-It is established that Mary Jane and Peter were in a long-term relationship, but things ended badly, and their relationship is now frosty at best.
-As far as Peter (or anyone else) remembers, he and Mary Jane did not get married, but cohabited as a couple since the day of the aborted wedding.
-It is unclear whether Mary Jane has an awareness of her previous marriage to Peter, and their deal with Mephisto.

 In one conversation, Spider-Man asks, "Do I know you?", to which MJ responds, "We've met.
 In another life."
-Spider-Man is not aware it is MJ he is speaking to; she is concealing her identity as per her current boyfriend's (film star Bobby Carr) wishes.
+Spider-Man is not aware it is MJ he is speaking to; she is concealing her identity per her current boyfriend's (film star Bobby Carr) wishes.

-However, based on their dialog from "One Moment In Time", neither MJ nor Peter seem to have any recollection of the deal.
+However, based on their dialog from "One Moment In Time", neither MJ nor Peter seems to have any recollection of the deal.

 Spider-Man speculates that Mary Jane Watson may be the new registered superhero Jackpot.
 Jackpot herself tells Spider-Man that her real name is Sara Ehret, but when Spider-Man visits this woman, she denies all knowledge of this.
 Sara is later seen approaching Mary Jane at the airport for an autograph.